Ushijima Shrine in Tokyo

 Facts & Figures

-The Ushijima Shrine is located at the northern end of the Sumida Park in Tokyo.
-The word Ushijima can be translated with cow island.
-Besides the main shrine you will find a very popular statue of the cattle deity called nade-ushi (Touching Cow).
+The Ushijima Shrine (Ushijima-jinja) is located at the northern end of the Sumida Park in Tokyo.
+The word Ushijima can be translated as cow island.
+Besides the main shrine, you will find a very popular statue of the cattle deity called nade-ushi (Touching Cow).
 The legend says that the statue will help to heal your wounds and injuries faster.
-At first touch your own injury and later the same area at the nade-ushi and the magic will happen.
-Best Ryokans in Tokyo Explore Ryokans in Tokyo >
+At first, touch your injury and later the same area at the nade-ushi and the magic will happen.

-This old Shinto Shrine was dedicated to three deities (gods), which are Sadatoki Shinno - the 7th prince of Emperor Seiwa who stayed in this area in 929 and died here, Amenohohi - son of Amaterasu the sun goddess and Susanoo - god of storms.
+This old Shinto Shrine with a history of over 1100 years was dedicated to three deities (gods), which are Sadatoki Shinno - the 7th prince of Emperor Seiwa who stayed in this area in 929 and died here, Amenohohi - son of Amaterasu the sun goddess and Susanoo - god of storms.
 All three together were worshipped by the local people to protect them on the east bank of the river Sumida.
 The counterpart for the west bank of river Sumida can be found at Sensoji Temple.
-The deity there is called goddess of Kannon (bodhisattva Kannon).
+The deity there is called the goddess of Kannon (bodhisattva Kannon).
+The construction material used for the main buildings of Ushijima was hinoki cypress wood.
+My tip: Do not miss the beautiful illumination of the shrine at night in February (ends on the 15th).

 My tips for local activities